Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Discussion

-An example of just such a difficulty is explained in more detail in \cref{fig:heuristic-bad}; indeed, in a) and b), one sees the result of a greedy shortest-path mapper applied to a $5 \times 5$ coupling graph.
-In \cref{fig:heuristic-bad}a, we may start with a high-degree vertex (shown in green); as the algorithm proceeds to find nearest-neighbor solutions, the algorithm's attempt to map the $15$-qubit linear interaction graph in our example may run into a portion of the device that is less-highly connected (shown by the blue-dotted line which terminates at the blue-labelled vertex).
-When such an event happens, our heuristic will continue searching for the nearest possible neighbor that is free; unfortunately, in this case several SWAP gates would be needed in order to realize the mapping shown (denoted by the magenta-dotted line that terminates at the red vertex $q_{14}$).
-In \cref{fig:heuristic-bad}b, we see an example of our trivial mapping algorithm would make better use of the space requirements for the $15$-qubit quantum circuit.
-One solution to this issue with our heuristic may be to utilize \textit{look-ahead} or \textit{look-behind} techniques, which would serve to match not only the nearest neighbor on the coupling graph, but to additionally analyze several interaction-graph vertices \cite{palerwille,will-lookahead,2018tackling}.
-Such a qubit-mapping algorithm may improve overall success rates; in any case, we leave further discussion of this possibility to future work.
+One may ask why our HQAA tends to underperform as we occupy larger percentages of a QPU CG.
+An answer to this question can be seen when one considers that, as the CG is filled up, less and less nearest-neighbor choices are left for the HQAA to evaluate.
+As the algorithm itself functions by selecting first the maximum-degree vertex of the minimal error-rate edge, the heuristic-based solution will necessitate more SWAP gates as the processor is further allocated.
+In this regime (i.e.\ when over $75\%$ of the QPU is occupied), the TAA used in this study would be expected to outperform our HQAA for quantum circuits that give rise to path-like IGs.
+In this sense, using notions of vertex centrality for an HQAA's strategy may lead to detrimental results in the limit when over $75\%$ of the processor is filled.
+An example of this difficulty can be seen in \cref{fig9}; indeed, in a) and b), one sees the result of a greedy shortest-path assignment applied to a $5 \times 5$ CG.
+In \cref{fig9}a, we may start with a high-degree vertex (shown in green); as the algorithm proceeds to find nearest-neighbor solutions, the algorithm's attempt to assign the $15$-qubit path-like IG in our example may run into a portion of the device that is less-highly connected (shown by the blue-dotted line which terminates at the blue-labelled vertex).
+When such an event happens, the HQAA will continue searching for the nearest possible neighbor that is free; unfortunately, in this case several SWAP gates would be needed in order to realize the mapping shown (denoted by the magenta-dotted line that terminates at the red vertex $q_{14}$).
+In \cref{fig9}b, we see an example of our TAA would make better use of the space requirements for the $15$-qubit quantum circuit.
+One solution to this issue with our HQAA may be to utilize \textit{look-ahead} or \textit{look-behind} techniques, which would serve to match not only the nearest neighbor on the CG, but to additionally analyze several interaction-graph vertices \cite{palerwille,will-lookahead,2018tackling}.
+Such a qubit-mapping algorithm may improve overall success rates.
+In any case, it is clear that the choice of HQAA may or may not perform well for a given CG and cost function; we leave further discussion to future work.

-As a final comment, it was observed that our brute-force mapping algorithm scaled badly after $n = 3$ for the coupling graphs tested; this does not necessarily imply that \textit{any exact simulation} is intractable.
+As a final comment, it was observed that our BFAA scaled badly after $n = 3$ for the CGs tested; this does not necessarily imply that \textit{any exact simulation} is intractable.
 Although we note that finding an exact solution to the qubit-mapping problem is NP-hard, one may be able to write an exact mapping algorithm which does in fact scale better than ours for larger $n$-values.